rajeshpoojari39/shopping-cart/README.md

-## Stripe Landing Page Build Using ReactJS.
+## Shopping Cart Build Using ReactJS.

 [Click here to check out the live site]()